 Since we’re doing science, it’s necessary to convert inches to centimeters using the conversion factor of 1 inch = 2.54 centimeters (cm).

-When you solve this equation for the radius, you’ll arrive at 10.92 cm.
+You know the circumference is 68.58 cm, so solving the equation for the radius you’ll arrive at 10.92 cm.

 volume = 5,451.75 cubic centimeters (cm3)